Igor-amateur/My-Tanks/README.md

 # hello-world
- My first project at GitHub

-These changes will only be made to the README file
+This test project was created according to the technical assignment received from Luxoft